 A ground connection is located on the far right of the cam lock panel.
-The unit MUST be connected to ground for proper operating safety.
+The unit MUST be connected to a good earthen ground for proper operating safety.
 The generator neutral is bonded to ground when it is shipped from the factory.
-The bonding plate will need to be removed when the generator is used as a secondary power source or where bonding is completed elsewhere in the circuit.
-Installation should be in compliance with the national electrical code (NEC), state and local regulations.
+The bonding plate will need to be removed when the generator is used as a standby power source.
+INSTALLATION SHOULD BE IN COMPLIANCE WITH THE NATIONAL ELECTRICAL CODE (NEC),STATE AND LOCAL REGULATIONS.